×

 What do expats in London appreciate most about the local culture?

 "Expats in London appreciate the city's rich history and cultural diversity.
 They enjoy the vibrant nightlife, the wide variety of restaurants, and the many cultural attractions.
 They also appreciate the city's excellent public transportation system, which makes it easy to get around.
-Additionally, expats appreciate the friendly locals and the fact that London is a truly international city, with people from all over the world living and working there," explained one expat living in London, England.
+Additionally, expats appreciate the friendly locals and the fact that London is a truly international city, with people from all over the world living and working there," said one expat in London.

 What do expats find most challenging?

 "Expats in London often find the local culture to be quite different from what they are used to.
 The pace of life can be quite fast and the cost of living can be high.
 Additionally, the weather can be unpredictable and the public transport system can be confusing to navigate.
 Furthermore, the language barrier can be a challenge for those who do not speak English as their first language.
-Finally, the cultural norms and expectations can be difficult to adjust to, as they may be quite different from what expats are used to," remarked one expat living in London, England.
+Finally, the cultural norms and expectations can be difficult to adjust to, as they may be quite different from what expats are used to," commented one expat who made the move to London.

 Is there a lot of crime in London?